Biography

 Humberto Garcia is the Vincent Hillyer Chair and Professor of Literature at the University of California, Merced who specializes in British Romanticism and eighteenth-century literature, with a focus on Romantic Orientalism, postcolonial criticism, and global/transnational studies.
 He received his doctorate from the University of Illinois at Urbana-Champaign in 2007, along with a certificate in Criticism and Interpretive Theory, and then taught at Vanderbilt University for seven years (2007-14).
 His book, titled Islam and the English Enlightenment, 1670-1840 (Johns Hopkins University Press, 2012), offers a corrective addendum to Edward Said’s Orientalism; Garcia argues that British authors as diverse as Lady Mary Wortley Montagu, Edmund Burke, Samuel T. Coleridge, Robert Southey, and Percy and Mary Shelley not only were influenced by international events in the Muslim world but also saw in that world and its history a viable path to interrogate, contest, and redefine British concepts of liberty.
 He has published numerous articles on this subject in peer-reviewed journals such as Studies in RomanticismThe Eighteenth Century: Theory and Interpretation, and Studies in English Literature.
 He has also presented at many national and international conferences.
 His teaching and research seek to encourage intercultural dialogue between East and West, drawing attention to the formative role played by Islamic ideas, histories, and cultures in shaping English enlightenment discourses during the long eighteenth century.

-Courses Professor Garcia Teaches at UC Merced: ENG 057: Introduction to Poetry; ENG 067: Environmental Ethics in Beast Fables; English 102: Literature of the Long Eighteenth Century; ENG 10: Engaging Texts; ENG 107: The Age of Enlightenment in the Long Eighteenth Century; ENG 108: Romanticism and Apocalypse; ENG 109: Encounters with Islam in 18th and 19th c.
+Professor Garcia regularly teaches these courses: ENG 057: Introduction to Poetry; ENG 067: Environmental Ethics in Beast Fables; English 102: Literature of the Long Eighteenth Century; ENG 10: Engaging Texts; ENG 107: The Age of Enlightenment in the Long Eighteenth Century; ENG 108: Romanticism and Apocalypse; ENG 109: Encounters with Islam in 18th and 19th c.
 British Literature; ENG 137: Islam in Literature; ENG 190: William Blake and Enlightenment Media.